surbhibawaria/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 There could be various factors that can quantify how the MechaCar performs against the competition.
-Metrics that would be of interest to a consumer can be cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 - What metric or metrics are you going to test?

-  The main metrics to test should be cost, horse power, and safety rating.
+  Cost: Dependent Variable
+  Drive Package : Independent Variable
+  Engine Type: Independent Variable
+  Maintenance Cost: Independent Variable
+  MPG: Independent Variable
+  Safety Rating: Independent Variable

 - What is the null hypothesis or alternative hypothesis?